goodpink/goodpink.github.io/index.md

 [>> Introduction in Japanese](/profile_j/)

 # Research Interest
 Computer vision and machine learning.
-I like to use wearable cameras to solve various computer vision problems.
+I like to use wearable cameras for various human sensing problems.

 [>> Recent Project: First-Person Vision with Multiple Wearable Cameras](/2017/11/01/overview.html)